noncepad/catscope-validator/validator-setup.md

 [Install]
 WantedBy=multi-user.target
 ```
-> Make sure the files from exist on your system
+> Make sure the all filepaths exist on your system.

 ## Create Environment File